moordo91/moordo91/README.md

 ### How do you do? 👋

 "Mo or Do" is a Korean proverb, which means all or nothing.
 My name is Han Daeil.
-You can call me 'Dale' or 'Han'.
+You can call me 'Han', or'Dale' more friendly.

 - 🔭 I’m currently studying at SeoulTech.
 - 🌱 I’m currently majoring in Applied A.I. and C.S.E.